Control Center’s New Networking States: On, Off, and In Between

 Before iOS 11, the Control Center offered four network-related buttons: Airplane Mode, Wi-Fi, Bluetooth, and AirPlay.
 In iOS 11, the four buttons shown in a two-by-two square by default include the first three, but swap Cellular Data for AirPlay.
 That’s straightforward, right?
 You can tap any of those buttons to toggle its state.
 But toggle it to what?
 I’ll explain that in a moment.

-You can also hold down on the networking platter to expand it to six buttons, adding AirDrop and Personal Hotspot; it also provides nifty explanatory text below each.
+You can also press and hold down on the networking platter to expand it to six buttons, adding AirDrop and Personal Hotspot; it also provides nifty explanatory text below each.
 So far, so good.

 Airplane Mode continues to work exactly as it did: tapping its button in Control Center or enabling it via Settings turns off all the radios — cellular, Wi-Fi, and Bluetooth — a desirable state when you want to ensure that your device has no radio-wave interaction with the world around it.
 (You can still re-enable just Wi-Fi and Bluetooth in Airplane Mode so you can use in-flight Wi-Fi and your Bluetooth headset.)

-But what this new user interface hides is that toggling the Control Center buttons for Wi-Fi and Bluetooth no longer produces the same On/Off action you might expect, but it’s an improvement.
-Personal Hotspot appears to work in a similar fashion.
+What this new user interface hides is that toggling the Control Center buttons for Wi-Fi and Bluetooth no longer produces the old On/Off action you might expect.
+Nonetheless, the new approach is an improvement, and Personal Hotspot appears to work in a similar fashion.

 A State of Mild Confusion -- Instead of just On and Off for Wi-Fi and Bluetooth, the radios now have three states.
 I’d describe them as: